Nishi0801/INFO2300-A03/README.md

    It is easy to understand and is widely used by software companies.

    ##Issue
-   I have created an issue for the enhancement visit (https://github.com/Nishi0801/INFO2300-A03/issues/1 ) in Issues tab to     see the issue.
+   I have created an issue for the enhancement visit (https://github.com/Nishi0801/INFO2300-A03/issues/1 ) in the Issues tab    to see the issue.

+   ##Adding Wiki Article
+   I have created a Wiki article about what source control type I plan, visit (https://github.com/Nishi0801/INFO2300-A03/wiki/Source-Control-Type) to check.